Local SEO Reporting

 Building trust early on is vital to create long-term success with these businesses.

 Whether providing education or concise reports, each piece of information should connect back to the client’s day-to-day realities.
-For example, citation building and efforts to improve the performance of a client’s Google Business Profile should be understood in light of extra-digital customer actions like asking for directions or calling.
+For example, local citation building and efforts to improve the performance of a client’s Google Business Profile should be understood in light of extra-digital customer actions like asking for directions or calling.

 The ideal local SEO report presents the headline metrics in the context of real-world objectives.
 For many businesses, the relationship between website traffic and revenue is immediate and visible.
 In the brick-and-mortar world, it’s not always so clear.